PaddlePaddle/Paddle-Lite/README.md

 ./caffe2mdl model.prototxt model.caffemodel

-# if you want to test the model produced by this script, provide color value array of an image as the third parameter ,like this:
+# the third para is optional, if you want to test the model produced by this script, provide color value array of an image as the third parameter ,like this:

 ./caffe2mdl model.prototxt model.caffemodel data